Nicholus-Matar/Together/README.md

 # Together
-A wiki page for Alan Turing
+A wiki page for Alan Turing, an English Mathematician.